quanser/ACC-Competition-2025/Software_Guides/physical_qcar2_software_setup_instructions.md

-# Physical Software Setup for the ACC Competition <!-- omit in toc -->
+# Physical QCar 2 Software Setup for the ACC Competition <!-- omit in toc -->

 Welcome to the ACC Quanser Self-Driving Car Student Competition software setup!